NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_spv_extremes/doc/stc_spv_extremes.rst

 such as averaging the geopotential heights over the polar cap and removing the daily climatology to obtain anomalies, and selecting the 10 hPa zonal-mean zonal winds.
-The script then creates three plots (in both hemisphes, so 6 plots in total) and outputs to text files the SSW and VI dates.
+The script then creates three plots (in both hemispheres, so 6 plots in total) and outputs to text files the SSW and VI dates.

 The observational data this POD uses is based on ERA5 reanalysis (Hersbach, et al., 2020), and includes pre-computed daily-mean zonal mean